microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. In the **Hosting** section, Set the following:
     - Storage Account: contosoaccountdemo
     - Operating System: Windows
-    - Plan type: App service plan
+    - Plan type: App Service plan
     - Windows Plan (West US): contoso-asp-demo
 1. Select the **Next : Monitoring** button.
 1. In the **Monitoring** section, set the following: